 Gate-leg Table - This useful type of dining table has legs that swing out to support leaves when a larger table is needed.
 Often used in small settings, these can be stored against a wall and used as accent tables when they are not being used for dining.

 Hutch Table - Often called chair tables, the tops flip up and lock so that the table base can be used for seating.
-The base will also have a drawer for shorage many times, thus the reference to a hutch in the name.
+The base will also have a drawer for storage often, thus the reference to a hutch in the name.

 Pembroke Table - A type of small table that is portable, with small leaves that fold down on each side.
 Originally dating to the mid-1700s, these are usually rectangular with rounded edges.
 The petite leaves allow for versatility in use as an end table or a small serving table when they are raised.